nemphi/hanabicms/README.md

 # Nemphi CMS

-This is an edge-cms heavily inspired by [@payloadcms](https://github.com/payloadcms/payload).
+This is an end-to-end fully-types edge-cms heavily inspired by [@payloadcms](https://github.com/payloadcms/payload).
 It's a fully hosted CMS that runs on Cloudflare's edge network.

+## Status

+This project is currently in ⚠️ **alpha** ⚠️.
+It's not ready for production use.

 ## Why?